 These changes align with the broader goal of improving the accuracy and relevance of sustainability reporting, ensuring that the collected data is helpful for both regulatory purposes and corporate transparency efforts.

-Download our document about the CSRD & ESRS or access broader resources about all ESG reporting regulations.
+Download our document about the CSRD & ESRS, access broader resources about all ESG reporting regulations, and learn more about CSRD software.

 Comprehending CSRD thresholds is vital for companies to follow EU sustainability reporting standards.
 Understanding the recent threshold changes and their implications supports businesses in preparing for their reporting obligations and contributes to more transparent and standardised sustainability disclosures.